infobloxopen/infoblox-client/README.rst

 - ``search_all(cls, connector, return_fields=None, search_extattrs=None, force_proxy=False, paging=False, max_results=None, **kwargs)``
     Search all objects on NIOS side that match search criteria.
 Returns a list of objects.
     All other options are equal to ``search()``.
-    Paging can help in displaying the output with max_results value and by pressing enter next set of output is diplayed.
+    Paging can help in displaying the output with max_results value and press enter to view the next set of output.

 - ``update(self)``
     Update the object on NIOS side by pushing changes done in the local object.